 Tea tree oil is essential oil which can be used for face, body and hair.
 In addition to all its benefits, Tea tree oil does not cost you a dime.
 It is made with natural ingredients which lessen the chances of negative side effects.

 Tea tree oil comes from the Melaleuca alternifolia leaves.
 Melaleuca Tea Tree Oil has been used by Aborigines as a traditional medicine for over decades.
-It contains a number of compounds that includes terpinen-4-ol which is well known for it active participation in the killing of bacteria fungi and viruses.
+It contains a number of compounds that includes Terpinen-4-ol which is well known for its active participation in the killing of bacteria fungi and viruses.